ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

     <img src="https://alykhantejani.github.io/images/gradient_descent_line_graph.gif"/>
 </p>

 So until now, we've seen Tensors that hold the data, Variables wrap around Tensors to let them perform complex math operations & finally `autograd` to compute gradients.
-So why do these Variables need retain a history of computation?
+So why do these Variables need to retain a history of computation?

 The reason we wish to retain a computational graph of variables is so we can differentiate & update the variables to optimize mathematical equations.
 This may not make much sense now, but hang on for a while.
 We'll get there.
 Say we have two Variables `y_` & `y`. `y_` is what our model predicts & `y` is what it **should** predict (remember supervised learning?).